Testing the Predictions of Surprisal Theory in 11 Languages: Conclusion

 \section{Conclusion}

-This paper has presented the most comprehensive crosslinguistic evaluation of Surprisal Theory reported in the literature to-date.
-Using a dataset that provides human eye-tracking measurements for controlled materials in 11 languages across 5 language families, we have tested three predictions: (i) surprisal is predictive of reading times; (ii) contextual entropy is predictive of reading times; and (iii) the relationship between surprisal and reading times is linear.
+This paper has presented the most comprehensive crosslinguistic evaluation of surprisal theory reported in the literature to date.
+Using eye-tracking data from controlled materials in eleven languages across five language families, we have tested three hypotheses: (i) the surprisal hypothesis (surprisal is predictive of reading times), (ii) the contextual entropy hypothesis (contextual entropy is predictive of reading times), and (iii) the linear link hypothesis (the relationship between surprisal and reading times is linear).
 We found exceptionally strong crosslinguistic stability in our results, with each prediction being borne out in every language tested.
-These results provide the most robust link to-date between information theoretic quantities and incremental processing.
+These results provide the most robust link between information-theoretic quantities and incremental processing.\looseness=-1